fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

   ...
 ```

-Next to the written summary, you can also plot the AUC-ROC curve of the most successful attack
+In addition to a written summary, you can also plot the AUC-ROC curve of the most successful attack
 ```python
 import tensorflow_privacy.privacy.membership_inference_attack.plotting as plotting plotting.plot_roc_curve(attacks_result.get_result_with_max_auc().roc_curve)